 3. Knit City: I can’t say enough how fun and exhausting Knit City is.
 Friday we had lunch with Jane Richmond and Shannon Cook (more on their new book Journey later), on Saturday we hung out at our booth with Emily Read and chatted with knitters all day, and we shopped and chatted with knitters all day on Sunday too!
 By the end we were ready for a few days off but it was fun fun fun!

 4. Yarn Harlot: I finally got to see one of my knitterly heroes in person.
 The best part?
 She was every bit as hilarious and down to earth as I pictured.
-Her talk was inspiring and hilarious, and her answers to the audience questions had tears of laughter streaming down our faces.
+Her talk was inspiring and funny, and her answers to the audience questions had tears of laughter streaming down our faces.
 After the talk we waited patiently in line for a pic with the harlot herself.
 She remembered knitting our Antler sweater a few months ago and said: ‘it’s a quick knit, you sneeze and you’ve got yourself a sweater’.
 It was awesome.

 5. Classes: Emily wasn’t just on vacation here in Vancouver, she was teaching classes!
 I joined her for her ‘Hat Design’ class at the SweetGeorgia studio.
 There was a lot of swatching, charting, and math going on!